thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 ## Upload the data

-1. If you haven't already, log into the ThoughtSpot application.
+1. If you haven't, log into the ThoughtSpot application.
 2. Click the **DATA** tab and choose **Actions > Upload Data**.
 3. Browse to the sample data file you downloaded or drag the file into the upload area.
 4. Choose `YES` for the **Are the column names already defined in the file header** setting.